fmueller/play20-spring-integration/README.md

         return "hello";
     }
 }
 ```

-The second one is annotated as a component to show that component scanning works.
+The second one is annotated as a component to show that component scanning works and gets the first service injected.

 ```java